astridx/meinblog/content/posts/joomla/47joomla-template-lighthouse.en.md

 - Performance - How fast does the website load?
 - Accessibility - Does the website include barriers for certain people or devices?
 - Best Practices - Does the website use modern standards?
-- Search Engine Optimisation - How well is the website readable by search engines?
+- Search Engine Optimisation (SEO) - How well is the website readable by search engines?
-- Progressive Web App - Does the website offer features of a [Web App](https://de.wikipedia.org/wiki/Mobile_App)?
+- Progressive Web App (PWA) - Does the website offer features of a [Web App](https://en.wikipedia.org/wiki/Mobile_app)[^en.wikipedia.org/wiki/mobile_app]?

 ![Create Joomla Template - Page Speed Analysis with Lighthouse](/images/j4x47x1.png)